-If the weather doesn’t cooperate, the indoor section of the Greensboro Science Center and Greensboro Children’s Museum are nice for the kids and even yourself.
+If the weather doesn’t cooperate, the indoor sections of the Greensboro Science Center and Greensboro Children’s Museum are both nice for the kids and even yourself.
 They both featured in our guide to children’s museums throughout the state!

 Also, some important events are remembered at the International Civil Rights Center (pictured above), so please do yourself a favor and stop by there, too.